MetalBlockchain/metal-docs/docs/quickstart/blockchain-flow.md

 misconception that 1 Subnet = 1 chain and this is shown by the primary Subnet of Metal which is made up of the X-Chain, C-Chain, and P-Chain.

-A node in the Metal network can either be a validator or a non-validator.
+A node in the Metal Blockchain network can either be a validator or a non-validator.
 A validator stakes METAL tokens and participates in consensus to earn rewards.
 A non-validator does not participate in consensus or have any METAL staked but can be used as an API server.
 Both validators and non-validators need to have their